2600hz/kazoo/applications/crossbar/doc/resources.md

 Static parameters are added 'as-is' and can be any format.
 However, they should follow the SIP standard for the header field format and should not include a semi-colon.

-Dynamic parameters obtain the value from properties of the initiating call (requestor) if present, and are ignored if not.
+Dynamic parameters obtain the value from properties of the initiating call (requester) if present, and are ignored if not.
 Dynamic parameters can be defined either as a string or an object.
-When defined as a string the property is extracted from the requestor and if found the resulting value used without modification as an `INVITE` parameter.
+When defined as a string the property is extracted from the requester and if found the resulting value used without modification as an `INVITE` parameter.
 When defined as an object both a tag as well as a key property must be defined.
-The key property is used to extract the value from the requestor and the tag is appended as the `INVITE` parameter name.
+The key property is used to extract the value from the requester and the tag is appended as the `INVITE` parameter name.
 By default the `INVITE` parameter name and value are separated by an equals sign but this can be overridden by providing a separator property.

 For example, if a resource gateway contains the following object: